altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "!?"<br/>

 Her white hand was caressing his forehead.
-The cool sensation was soothing.
+The cool sensation was soothing.<br/>

-And it's so soft.
+And it's so soft.<br/>

-Regis remembered the incident of holding her hand and his heart raced.
+Regis remembered the incident of holding her hand and his heart raced.<br/>

 "You are so hot, your face too.
 Are you okay!?"<br/>